Santorini, Greece: Top Things to See, Eat, and Drink

 2. Pito Gyros - $

-Pito Gyros is the best Gyro place in Oia (some argue best in Greece!).
+Located in Oia, we thought Pito Gyros to be the best Gyro place in Oia (some argue best in Greece!).
 Affordably priced with meat tender and smoked to perfection, you will shortly see after tasting why we have recommended so highly on our list.

 3. Argo - $$

-Argo serves modern Greek food with a trendy atmosphere in Fira.
+Located in Fira, Argo serves modern Greek food with a trendy atmosphere.
 It is busy and popular with wonderful views.
 Be sure to book a reservation at this restaurant ahead of time (and ask for the upper terrace).

 Advertisement